-A new partnership between The College of the Albemarle and Currituck County is designed to help develop aviation maintenance technology skills and fuel continued job growth in that regional cluster.
+A partnership between The College of the Albemarle and Currituck County is designed to help develop aviation maintenance technology skills and fuel continued job growth in that regional cluster.

-In addition to the aviation curriculum, numerous other core course offerings in machining, mechanical drafting, composites and alternative energy will be offered at the Training Center to local workforce participants.
+In addition to the aviation curriculum, numerous other core course offerings in machining, mechanical drafting, composites and alternative energy are offered at the Training Center to local workforce participants.
 Moreover, College of the Albemarle is Currituck County’s exclusive custom-training partner, working individually with current and potential industry clients, offers these businesses specific workforce training programs to fit their needs.

 All of these excellent training benefits are offered on the 600+ acre campus of Currituck Community Park, a synergy-driven development featuring business and industrial development sites, Currituck Regional Airport, recreation and education all connected in a beautiful, pedestrian-friendly campus setting.

 March 4, 2013 - College of the Albemarle announces continuing education courses in Aviation will begin in April, 2013.
 Read More

 October 14, 2012 -Construction of the COA facility moves on as scheduled.Read More